MayconCardoso/Modularized-Kotlin-Clean-Architecture-Showcase/README.md

 This project has been created just to practice a little bit of Kotlin and it's libraries; It has been structured in a multi-module fashion, with semantics guided by Clean Architecture; this means that high-level modules don't know anything about low-level ones.

 I gotta say that almost all developers have their favorite libraries to handle many different things.
-For example, many developers, including me, would rather Dagger to inject their dependencies.

-But, the point in this project is, instead of using all the libraries I am used to, I am going to use a different library to improve my skills.
+For example, many developers, including me, would use Dagger to inject their dependencies.
+But, the point in this project is: instead of using all the libraries that I am used to, I am going to use a different one to improve my skills.
 So in the Dagger case, I am going to use Koin instead and so on.

 Below we have a mapper of the libraries I am used to using versus the ones that I will apply in this project.